Behati Prinsloo Ditches Baby For Adam Levine, Parents Leave Daughter Dusty Rose At Home For Date Night

 Victoria’s Secret model and Maroon 5 singer were seen leaving a restaurant without their daughter this past weekend, showing that they prioritize their relationship just as much as they love their baby Dusty Rose.

 “Adam Levine sits behind the driver’s wheel while leaving Craig’s restaurant with his wife Behati Prinsloo on Sunday night (April 9) in West Hollywood, Calif,” reports Just Jared.

 “The married couple left their daughter Dusty Rose at home while having a date night by themselves.”

-The 27-year-old model have said before that she needs breaks from taking care of her baby, despite the fact that Dusty may be in need of her.
+The 27-year-old model has said before that she needs breaks from taking care of her baby, despite the fact that Dusty may be in need of her.

 “After 3 weeks of breastfeeding every 3 hours, no sleep and nursing my nipples back to life lol, I left the house to see my girls for dinner,” she wrote on her Instagram.
-“Life is so beautiful, can’t believe how lucky i got.”

 Just months after giving birth, Behati was seen going out with her girlfriends and easing back into a social life.
-Even when she had to hit out 2016 Victoria’s Secret Fashion Show, due to her baby, she made sure to post about the time she opened the show so that the fans and producers know that she is still motivated to comeback.
+Even when she had to hit out 2016 Victoria’s Secret Fashion Show, due to her baby, she made sure to post about the time she opened the show so that the fans and producers know that she is still motivated to come back.

 “Opening the #vsfashionshow for the first time was a dream come true opening twice in a row was just NUTS, still pinching myself,” she wrote just days before the 2016 show.

 “To the girls and crew, good luck in Paris, me and Dusty Rose will be cheering.
 I know the blood sweat and tears that goes into the making of this show and also being in it, this would have been my 10th year.”

 In fact, she still posts about the steps she is taking forward as a model in the fashion industry as much as she posts about her daughter.
 Her latest update was about the feature she had on Vogue.